GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

 Our starting point is the MGD77 ASCII data files distributed from NGDC on CD-ROMS, DVD-ROMS, and via FTP.
-Using Geodas to install the files locally we choose the "Carter corrected depth" option which will fill in the depth column using the two-way traveltimes and the Carter tables if twt is present.
+Using Geodas to install the files locally we choose the "Carter corrected depth" option which will fill in the depth column using the two-way travel-times and the Carter tables if twt is present.
 This step yields ~5000 individual cruise files.
 Place these in one or more sub-directories of your choice, list these sub-directories (one per line) in the file mgd77_paths.txt, and place